What is Pay-For-Performance SEO?

 2) Quality Referrals

 Honesty and accountability are essential aspects of any client-agency relationship.
-An agency should be able to communicate the campaign’s goals, tactics, and results in a way that is easy to understand and digest.
+An agency should be able to communicate the campaign’s goals, tactics, and SEO results in a way that is easy to understand and digest.
 If an agency gives you generic answers and updates, it may be time to go in another direction.

 4) Case Studies